A Methodological Guide on Using Large Language Models for Reproducible Text Annotation in the Social Sciences and Humanities with Python and R: Search for the Best Prompt

 \section{Search for the Best Prompt}

-Section~\ref{sec:evaluation} introduced an iterative workflow for diagnosing errors and improving prompts by inspecting disagreements between LLM annotations and gold-standard labels.
-This iterative process is extremely valuable: examining problematic cases, refining instructions, and re-running annotation often yields substantial improvements in annotation quality.
+\autoref{sec:evaluation} introduced an iterative workflow for diagnosing errors and improving prompts by inspecting disagreements between LLM annotations and gold-standard labels.
+This iterative process is extremely crucial: examining problematic cases, refining instructions, and re-running annotation often yields substantial improvements in annotation quality.

-However, there is one major caveat.
-If this procedure is repeatedly applied to the \emph{entire} gold-labeled dataset, an important methodological issue arises.
+However, there is one major caveat if this procedure is repeatedly applied to the \emph{entire} gold-labeled dataset.
 By repeatedly adjusting prompts based on the same labeled examples used to measure agreement, the prompt design becomes increasingly tailored to the specific characteristics of that dataset.
 As a result, measured performance may appear better than the prompt would actually perform on new data.

 This phenomenon is commonly known as \emph{overfitting}.
 In simple terms, overfitting occurs when a model or procedure adapts too closely to the quirks of the data used during development.
 Consequently, its apparent performance becomes overly optimistic when evaluated on the same dataset that guided its design.
 In the context of LLM-based annotation, overfitting arises because researchers select among multiple prompt designs using performance estimates computed on the same labeled dataset.
 Because this dataset represents only a limited sample of texts from a broader population, the measured agreement scores for each prompt may vary slightly depending on which specific items appear in the dataset.
 When researchers choose the prompt with the highest observed score on this dataset, they may inadvertently select one that benefited from favorable sampling variation rather than one that truly performs better.